How I learned to curb my tendency to work too much

 2. Find someone to talk to

 You need to discuss your behavior and how you can change, but your spouse and your family have suffered enough.
-I suggest turning to a counselor, which is what did.
+I suggest turning to a counselor, which is what I did.
 Talking with a counselor about my workaholism helped me find strategies to overcome it without dumping all of my stress on family and friends.

 If your excuse is that you don’t have time to find people to talk to, that’s more evidence that you might have a problem.
 If you don’t feel comfortable talking to a counselor individually, find a mentor or group of like-minded individuals who understand what you’re going through.
 Either way, there’s tremendous power in communicating your thoughts out loud.